bn3t/pdfmerge/README.md

 # License

-The tool is using [unidoc](https://github.com/unidoc/unidoc) that's why it's license is [AGPL](http://www.gnu.org/licenses/agpl.html) to be compatible with unidoc.
+The tool is using [unidoc](https://github.com/unidoc/unidoc) that's why it's license is [AGPL](http://www.gnu.org/licenses/agpl.html) to be compatible with unidoc.